Bishop College

 Bishop College was a historically black college, founded in Marshall, Texas, United States, in 1881 by the Baptist Home Mission Society.
 It was intended to serve students in east Texas, where the majority of the black population lived at the time.
 In 1961 the administration moved the college into Dallas, Texas.
 It closed in 1988.

-In 2006 the president of Georgetown College in Georgetown, Kentucky reached out to Bishop College alumni, proposing to have them "adopt" his college as an alma mater.
+In 2006 the president of Georgetown College, reached out to Bishop College alumni, proposing to have them "adopt" his college as an alma mater.
 He offered scholarships to their descendants, with a chance to have their diploma read "Bishop College".
 This was part of an effort to increase minority enrollment at Georgetown.